LucasVanDongen/Constraint/README.md

 let offset = 0.orMore.defaultLowPrioritized.respectingLayoutGuides
 ```
 It's possible to respect any layout guide (like iPhone X's Safe Area) by using `respectingLayoutGuide` / `layoutGuideRespecting`
+### On an array of UIViews
+It's also possible to work with arrays of views.
+For example it's now possible to space an array in a certain direction or to attach them all to their parentviews.
+The most used function is simply to add them as subviews:

+`[view1, view2, view3].addedAsSubviews(to: superView).attach()`

+As you see this method is also fluent.

 ### As a generator for constraints
 Sometimes you need to store the constraints that are generated.
 In this case you need to call the static methods on the `Constraint` class directly as follows: